OXY2DEV/nvim/lua/custom_plugins/bars-N-lines.nvim/README.md

 List of components to show in the statusline.

 Currently available components are,
-- mode `Shows the current mode, supports icons & colors for individual modes`
-- buf_name `Shows the buffer name with it's filetype icon`
-- gap `Adds gap between components, optionally with a specific highlight group`
+- buffers `lists all the opened buffers, conditions for listing them are also provided`
+- windows `lists all the opened windows in the current tab`
-- cursor_position `Shows the current column & row with icon, currently unfinished`
+- tabs `lists the currently opened tabs`

 More information about them are available in the statusline wiki files.